kubewarden/docs/docs/writing-policies/wasi.md

 policy and the policy runtime (`kwctl` or `policy-server`).

-There are however some special cases when the waPC project cannot be used.
+There are however some special cases when the waPC project cannot be used yet.
 In these limited circumstances it's possible to write a policy just by using the interfaces provided by WASI.

 ## Limitations